raf-old-repos/sheets2obs/README.md

 The source spreadsheet needs to be set to allow anyone with the link to view, otherwise the API connection doesn't work.

 ## Configuration
-Open `config-dist.json` and set the following values:
+Create a `config.json` and set the following values:
 - sheetId: The ID of the google sheet (you can copy this from the sheets link, e.g. `https://docs.google.com/spreadsheets/d/this-bit-here-is-the-sheet-id/edit#gid=0`)
 - tabname: The tab name where you need data from
 - range: The range of cells you need data from (in A1 notation, e.g. `D2:G7`)